 Agreement adjectives may also describe report nouns rather than people, like this:

 (d) A persuasive case for social benefits is made by Davis (2013).

 In (c), the adjective is placed after its noun and separated from it by a linking verb (are), whereas in (d) it is placed directly before.
 These two positions are the two normal ones in English (see 109.
 Placing an Adjective after its Noun).

 Most of the adjectives that can be used with an opinion holder can also be used with a report noun.
-Of those listed above, correct is perhaps an exception, while right and the two longer phrases are unlikely in the pre-noun position illustrated by (d).
+Of those listed above, correct and right seem to be the main exceptions, and the two longer phrases are unlikely in the pre-noun position illustrated by (d).
 On the other hand, some adjectives are more likely to describe report nouns than opinion holders, e.g. conclusive, encouraging, impressive, incontrovertible, irrefutable, powerful, strong and undeniable.